SleeplessWanderer/SleeplessWanderer/README.md

 -  I also have ADD [Attention deficit disorder, ADHD basically just without hyperactivity.]
 -  Music artists: Lindsey Stirling, Annapantsu, Mitski, Fish in a Birdcage, Poor Man's Poison, Sail North, Yaelokre, etc.
 -  New fav artist: Lyn Lapid
 -  My Likes and interests.
-INT, I'd love to talk about these!: Coraline (comfort movie), Beetlejuice, Heathers, Ride the cyclone, Gravity Falls, Epic the Musical, NPMD musical/starkid, Arcane, DnD, DHMIS, Alice in wonderland, Girl from nowhere, PJO, Class of 09.
+INT, I'd love to talk about these!: Coraline (comfort movie), Beetlejuice, Heathers, Ride the cyclone, Gravity Falls, Epic the Musical, NPMD musical/starkid, Arcane, DnD (I need to start playing), DHMIS, Alice in wonderland, Girl from nowhere, PJO, Class of 09.
 ✗: Homophobic.
 If you are Homophobic, I don't want you near me.
 ✗:  Racist. if you are racist, I don't want you near me.
 ✗: Assume things that might not be true.
 You don't even know me so please, just don't.